-Maybe it was the morning I forgot to open the garage door before backing out or possibly the afternoon my OB/GYN prescribed me a pedicure and a night out with my husband instead of medicine.
-There were too many instances in this past year that clearly showed that mama was under too much stress and desperately needed to make some changes.
+Maybe it was the morning I forgot to open the garage door before backing out, or possibly the afternoon my OB/GYN prescribed me a pedicure and a night out with my husband instead of medicine.
+There were too many instances this past year that clearly showed that mama was under too much stress and desperately needed to make some changes.

-I don’t know about the rest of you mamas but I often put myself last for everything.
+I don’t know about the rest of you mamas, but I often put myself last in everything.
 My doctor appointments always get canceled when something more important comes up for one of my kids.
-My much needed exercise is viewed in my mind not as a necessity but rather a luxury.
-I don’t know why I don’t put as much value to these things as say, ballet class for my daughter, but it has become a nasty habit.
+My much-needed exercise is viewed in my mind not as a necessity but rather as a luxury.
+I don’t know why I don’t put as much value on these things as ballet class for my daughter or swim lessons for my son, but it has become a nasty habit.
 A habit that needs to stop.

 So I made some changes.
 I took a leave of absence from my job for one.
-I realized that the almost 2 hour drive each morning was not beneficial to any of us especially since the time in the car was putting stress on my back and causing nerve issues in my right leg.
-It was super scary to leave a job of nine years in a leap of faith that something closer would be available or that we could make ends meet for awhile without me working.
-However, I knew that I could not continue doing that commute year after year without letting the stress of it get to me.
+I realized that the almost two-hour drive each morning was not beneficial to any of us, especially since the time in the car was putting stress on my back and causing nerve issues in my right leg.
+It was super scary to leave a job of nine years in a leap of faith that something closer would be available or that we could make ends meet for a while without me working.
+However, I knew I could not continue doing that commute year after year without letting the stress of it get to me.

-- Incorporate exercise into my schedule – not as an extra, but as a necessity
+- Incorporate exercise into my schedule – not as an extra, but as a necessity.

-- Take a half-hour each night to just relax
+- Take a half-hour each night to just relax.

 - Use a personal day for just me!